-This qualification is valued by many further education courses and career paths, such as, law, the police, armed forces, counselling, social work, nurse, doctor, youth work, teaching, journalism, Human Resources, administration, working in another country or in any career that requires an understanding of a variety of people and how their beliefs may affect their lives.
+This qualification goes well with other humanities subjects such as History and Geography.
+It is valued by many further education courses and career paths, such as, law,the police, armed forces, counselling, social work, nurse, doctor, youth work, teaching, journalism, Human Resources, administration, working in another country or in any career that requires an understanding of a variety of people and how their beliefs may affect their lives.

-Option Level 1/2 First Examination Board: Pearson Award in Sport Syllabus Number: 600/4779/3
+Option BTEC Tech Examination Board: Pearson

+• award in Sport Syllabus Number: 603/7068/3

+(2022)